On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Main results

 \subsection{Bernoulli Model with Reciprocity}

-From Theorem~\ref{thm:bernoulli} we see that the effective sample size in this context can be either $\nverts$ of $\nverts^2$, depending on the scaling of the assumed model, i.e., on whether the model is sparse or not.
-From a non-network perspective, these results can be largely anticipated by the rescaling involved, in that the transformation $\alpha \mapsto \alpha - \log \nverts$ induces a rescaling of the expected number of edges by $\nverts^{-1}$.
-Now, however, consider the full Bernoulli model with reciprocity, $\pr_{\alpha, \beta}$, defined in (\ref{eq:bern.w.recip}).
+From Theorem~\ref{thm:bernoulli} we see that the effective sample size $\neff$ in this context can be either on the order of $\nverts$ or of $\nverts[2]$, depending on the scaling of the assumed model, that is, on whether the model is sparse or not.
+From a nonnetwork perspective, these results can be largely anticipated by the rescaling involved, in that the transformation $\alpha\mapsto\alpha- \log\nverts$ induces a rescaling of the expected number of ties by $\nverts[{-1}]$.
+Now, however, consider the full Bernoulli model with reciprocity, $\pr _{\alpha, \beta}$, defined in (\ref{eq:bern.w.recip}).
 Even with just two parameters the situation becomes notably more subtle.